xiyuanbao/kgb/content/authors/agrima/_index.md

 # Username (this should match the folder name)
 authors:
 - agrima
+#weight is 2050-last year, for postdoc or 2nd-advised student,+100
-weight: 10
+weight: 30
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Advised Master and PhD student<br> now Postdoctoral Associate at UT-Austin
+role: PhD 2020<br> Postdoctoral Associate at UT-Austin

 # Organizations/Affiliations
 organizations: